Trump, VP Candidates Showcased at Private Donor Event

 Vance, initially a critic, "turned out to be incredible," he added.

-And to those would remember his "ittle Marco" mocking in the 2015 Republican primary debates, Trump told donors that Rubio remains in the mix, because he's "a talented guy."
+And to those would remember his "little Marco" mocking in the 2015 Republican primary debates, Trump told donors that Rubio remains in the mix, because he's "a talented guy."

 "Every time they say, 'Is he being considered?' and I say, 'Absolutely.'"